eor/STARDUST/README.md

 ### Test 2: A star-like SED
-Now we use a SED that uses our simple pop 3 model that follows an IMF.
-It was generated as follows
+Now we use a SED that uses our simple pop 3 model (which follows an IMF).
+It was generated as follows.

 ```python
 import sed